DFE-Digital/bat-design-history/app/posts/publish-teacher-training-courses/2022-04-06-managing-and-communicating-rollover-in-2021.md

 ## Future considerations

-We are in the process of creating an email comms plan for rollover 2022.
+We are in the process of creating a rollover plan for 2022.
 We know from user research that some participants found the email reminders useful and well-timed.
 We plan to replicate what went well and look at how the process can be refined.

 As a team, we’re compiling a list of important information we feel users need to know for rollover 2022.
-This will help to inform our messaging.
+This will help to inform our messaging and timing.

 <!-- markdownlint-enable MD001 MD025 -->